Sambridda/Palm-Oil-System-Design/README.md

 - **$S_\text{casual}$ Block** — Manages solar thermal energy distribution to tanks requiring non-urgent pre-heating.
 - **$S_\text{immediate}$ Block** — Prioritises auxiliary electric backup (36 kW) to the active processing tank when a downstream demand signal ($\delta$) is high, preventing line starvation.

+Retained unchanged in Proposal III, now applied only across the two T10 tanks not designated as the PO tank.

-### Coil Sizing: Inverted Design Logic (New in Proposal II)
+### Coil Sizing: Inverted Design Logic

 Proposal I fixed the coil at its geometric ceiling (90 m for T10) and asked what throughput results.
-Proposal II inverts this: a heat-duty target $Q_\text{target} = Q_\text{batch} + Q_\text{loss,max} = 9.17\ \text{kW}$ is defined from the mandate and worst-case standing loss, and the **minimum coil length required** is solved in closed form via the ε-NTU method.
-This converts unused thermal margin directly into a pipe-length (and cost) saving — the recommended design point (1.5-inch bore, L ≈ 56 m) cuts the original 90 m specification by approximately 38%.
+Proposal II inverted this: a heat-duty target $Q_\text{target} = Q_\text{batch} + Q_\text{loss,max} = 9.17\ \text{kW}$ is defined from the mandate and worst-case standing loss, and the **minimum coil length required** is solved in closed form via the ε-NTU method.

+Proposal III fixes the coil bore and length outright (2-inch bore, 30 m for T10/PO tanks, 10 m for T5) as a standardised, single-spec design across the whole plant — see Section 10 for why this costs almost nothing in thermal performance.

+### Batch-Side Modelling Correction: $C_\text{min} = C_w$ (New in Proposal III)

+Proposal I's T5 analysis treated oil throughput as $C_\text{min}$, appropriate for continuous flow-through duty.
+Under the individualised-feed architecture, each tank is instead heated as a **well-mixed batch** whose bulk temperature changes slowly relative to a single pass of water through the coil — so the water side is $C_\text{min}$ ($C_w$) and the tank contents behave as $C_\text{max} \to \infty$ over one coil pass.
+Using the old throughput-rate model here would have predicted effectiveness in excess of 98% and near-instant temperature overshoot — physically inconsistent with a duty-cycled batch process.
+All NTU calculations from Proposal III onward use:

+$$NTU = \frac{UA}{C_w}, \quad \varepsilon = 1 - e^{-NTU}, \quad Q(T_\text{tank}) = \varepsilon\, C_w\, (T_\text{hot} - T_\text{tank})$$

+### Fault Detection: A Physics-Based Alarm Philosophy (New in Proposal III)

+An earlier iteration considered alarming whenever P1's duty cycle, measured over a short rolling window, exceeded twice its statistically expected value.
+This was rejected because P1's real-world demand is inherently bursty — legitimate operation naturally produces some windows with heavy, clustered activity and others with none, so a duty-percentage threshold can't distinguish a busy stretch of the day from an actual fault.

+The revised philosophy alarms on **physics, not bookkeeping**: the PLC compares T5's observed heating and cooling rates against the maximum physically achievable rates given the coil's known heat-delivery capacity and the tank's own computed loss rate.
+Heating faster than the coil could physically produce, or cooling faster than the tank's own standing loss rate can account for, both indicate a sensor, valve, or leak fault — independent of how busy the day has been.

 ---